 1) Build your course using one of the existing templates

-- PCI DSS Recommendations - This course is prefilled with challenges based on the PCI DSS requirements (6.5 controls for software development, 4.3 & 4.7 controls for mobile).
+PCI DSS v4.0 Recommendations - This course is prefilled with challenges based on the PCI DSS v4 requirements. (controls 2 to 8 and 10 for software development, 4.3 & 4.7 controls for mobile).

 - Security Measures for "EO-Critical Software" Use Under Executive Order (EO) 14028 - This course is based on the National Institute of Standards and Technology (NIST) guidance on security measures for EO-critical software use as directed by the Executive Order (EO) 14028 on Improving the Nation’s Cybersecurity, May 12, 2021.

-- Certification Program level 3 - OWASP & SCW recommendations - Certification Program level 3 with a recap for OWASP category 1 to 10 AND additional SCW recommended categories - intermediate level
+Certification Program level 3 - OWASP & SCW recommendations - Certification Program level 3 with a recap for OWASP categories 1 to 10 AND additional SCW recommended categories - intermediate level

 2) Build your Course from scratch